The first of many. So, so many.

 Here’s the teensy stripboard I was able to use.
 At the time of writing this, I actually tend to use the drill method for making stripboard breaks, but at the time I was still using a razor, and it’s honestly pretty good as long as you make several deep cuts, scrape a little, and test the conductivity on either side of the cut well.

 Here’s the completed circuit.
-Fucking.
+Insanely.
 Teensy.